remidinishanth/distributed_systems/kubernetes/volumes_and_storage_stateful_sets.md

 <img width="1199" alt="image" src="https://github.com/user-attachments/assets/f8574bc8-a2bd-40a0-ae35-4b14c26968b2" />

 ReadWriteOnce (RWO): The volume can be mounted as read-write by a single **node**.
 This is at node level not at Pod level.
+If the access modes are specified as ReadWriteOncePod, the volume is constrained and can be mounted on only a single Pod.

 #### StatefulSet vs. DaemonSet vs. Deployment